 - In order to create a 3D reference, all the fields across sheets should be the same in excel.

-- If the newly inserted sheet is moved to the in-between sheet of the 3D references sheets it will automatically take that sheet as the part of the 3D formula and change the values accordingly.
+- If the newly inserted sheet is moved to the in-between sheet of the 3D references sheets, it will automatically take that sheet as part of the 3D formula and change the values accordingly.

-- Similarly, if the existing sheet is moved out of first and last sheet it will exclude that value from the 3D formula.
+- Similarly, if the existing sheet is moved out of the first and last sheet, it will exclude that value from the 3D formula.

 This has been a guide to 3D Reference in Excel.
-Here we discuss how to use 3D Reference in Excel along with practical examples and downloadable excel template.
+Here we discuss using 3D Reference in Excel and practical examples, and a downloadable excel template.
 You can also go through our other suggested articles –